Judy E. Wilson-Shee, Mayor

 In 1981 Judy and her spouse, Patrick, relocated to New Maryland so she could establish a day care centre.
 Judy successfully operated “Explore Your World Daycare”, providing a service to young families in New Maryland and surrounding area.
 After 39 years in operation, the difficult decision was made to close the doors in August of 2020.

 Mayor Judy was married to the late Patrick Shee, who passed away in 2012.
 They have 3 adult children.
 The joy of her life is spending time with her grandson, Kale and granddaughter Ava Rose.
-In Judy’s spare time she looks forward to spending quiet time at her camp.

-Tim Scammell, Deputy Mayor
+Tim Scammell, Councillor

 Tim and his wife Cheryl moved into New Maryland with their twin sons Tyler and Braydon in early 2003 and immediately fell in love with the community and its residents.